josejuansanchez/kiwi-sdk/README.md

 Register here: http://developer.kiwiwearables.com

-The first 1000 motion detections are free, once you utilize more than this please contact use for our commercial terms of use.
+The first 1000 motion detections are free, after this we will contact you about our commercial terms of use.
+If you would like to discuss terms of use prior to trying out, please contact us.

 Contact info@kiwiwearables.com if you are looking to integrate into a commercial product.
 Terms and Conditions apply.